linto-ai/documentation-website/docs/services/linstt_howtouse.md

 To run and manager LinSTT under `LinTO-Platform-STT-Service-Manager` service, you need to create a service first and then to start it.
 See [LinTO - Manager](services/manager?id=execute)

+Our service requires an audio file in `Waveform format`.
+It should has the following parameters:

+    - sample rate: 16000 Hz
+    - number of bits per sample: 16 bits
+    - number of channels: 1 channel
+    - microphone: any type
+    - duration: <30 minutes

 ### Run Example Applications
 To run an automated test go to the test folder